 Next, set healthy boundaries for both participants in the relationship.
 These boundaries should center around mutual respect and honest communication.
 They are important for protecting mental health.
 Working together with the other person, draw the line between what you will and will not tolerate.

-Finally, it is ok to seek help from close friends, family, or professional counselors.
+Finally, it is okay to seek help from close friends, family, or professional counselors.
 If things cannot be changed for the better in this relationship, it may be time to part ways.
 For those whose mental health has suffered trauma in previous toxic relationships, get help through trauma-informed therapy.